-Orea Lika joined as a management trainee in October 2013.
+Orea Lika joined as a trainee in October 2013.
 Newly qualified in business engineering from Solvay, she immediately joined the Wholesale Banking division, and more precisely, the Debt Capital Markets department within financial markets.
 "I have always been attracted by finance generally.
 But at ING, I have discovered that I have a real passion for financial markets, and this is the direction I intend to progress in."

 We expect our trainees to be proactive with regards to their career path.

-Ward Torrekens, who has also been a management trainee since 2013, is a Marketing Engineering graduate from the University of Ghent.
+Ward Torrekens, who has also been a trainee since 2013, is a Marketing Engineering graduate from the University of Ghent.
 So his first role within the "Content and Conversation" team in the Marketing department was a natural step forward for him.
 Called to the Retail Banking division to pursue his training programme, he wants to continue his development in a commercial role, where he can be in direct contact with the client.

-"We expect our management trainees to be proactive with regard to their career path," explains Isabelle Van Der Snickt, Early Career Talent Manager at ING Belgium.
+"We expect our trainees to be proactive with regard to their career path," explains Isabelle Van Der Snickt, Early Career Talent Manager at ING Belgium.
 "While their first role and many different training programmes will be assigned to them, the trainees are also encouraged to discuss with their managers the specific knowledge and competencies they would like to develop."